rsksmart/rns-sdk/README.md

 ### .rsk domain registrations

+RNS validates and normalizes names in the following way:

+1. **Validation:** RNS validates that a name is a valid domain name by checking that it conforms to the following rules:

+  - The name contains only letters (a-z), digits (0-9), and hyphens (-).
+  - The name starts and ends with a letter or digit.

+2. **Normalization:** RNS normalizes a name by converting it to its canonical form, which includes:

+  - Converting all letters to lowercase.
+  - Expanding Punycode-encoded internationalized domain names (IDNs) to their Unicode representation.

 #### 1. Using the RSKRegistrar
 You can register .rsk domains paying with RIF Tokens.
 First, create the instance of `RSKRegistrar`